urbit/docs/arvo/jael/data-types.md

   ==
 ```

-Jael's data about sources for PKI updates about ships.
+Jael's data about `source`s for PKI updates about ships.

 - `top-source-id` is the highest and therefore most recent source.
 - `sources` is a `map` of [$source-id](#source-id)s to [$source](#source)s.